These 18 states have still not vaccinated at least half of their residents - Local News 8

 Despite the appeals, the average rate of new vaccinations has declined this month, according to CDC data.

-Around 55% of all Americans are now fully vaccinated, a course of action that has been consistently demonstrated both in studies and real-world evidence as the best method to protect against COVID-19.
-But the acceptance of inoculations remains checkered, largely depending on the region.

-A recent CNN analysis showed that the average rate of COVID-19 deaths in the 10 least vaccinated states was more than four times higher over the past week than the rate in the 10 most vaccinated states.
+A recent CNN analysis showed the average rate of Covid-19 deaths in the 10 least vaccinated states was more than four times higher over the past week than the rate in the 10 most vaccinated states.

-Utah on Thursday became the 32nd state to fully vaccinate at least half of its residents against COVID-19, according to CDC data.

 There remain 18 states that have yet to fully vaccinate at least half of all residents, data shows: Alabama, Alaska, Arkansas, Georgia, Idaho, Indiana, Louisiana, Mississippi, Missouri, Montana, North Carolina, North Dakota, Ohio, Oklahoma, South Carolina, Tennessee, West Virginia, and Wyoming.